bagisto/bagisto-docs/src/ai/magic-ai.md

 ```

 ::: tip Extending Magic AI
-Magic AI lives in the `packages/Webkul/MagicAI` package.
+The generative AI layer lives in the `packages/Webkul/MagicAI` package.
 Provider support is driven by a single
 registry (`AiProvider::$providers`) plus one model enum per provider implementing
 `AiModelContract`; adding a provider the Laravel AI SDK supports means adding one registry
 entry and one enum.